This post was originally published on BuiltIn.

 I’ve found that most people focus primarily on internal crises.
 As an example, imagine that a software company was hacked and user data was compromised.
 This qualifies as an internal crisis because it’s focused on that company’s users and their data.
 Resolving it requires communication between anyone who needs to be kept informed.
 Often, that list includes employees, customers, and any key stakeholders or investors.

-A crisis can also come from outside of a company, though, as we’ve seen this year.
+A crisis can also come from outside of a company, though, as we’ve seen with the pandemic.
 COVID-19 is an excellent example of an external crisis that has, for many businesses, impacted employees, customers, and profits.
 In many cases, the COVID-19 pandemic has required communication about how the company was impacted and their planned action, but it’s not focused on any one company.

 Although some communication principles might be similar in these two situations, the first is easier to prepare for.
 Because external crises can take so many forms, preparing for the second type is almost impossible.
 Many software companies have existing policies in place for security breaches, downtime, or hacks.
 Prior to this year, though, few companies would have been able to point to a crisis communications plan for a global pandemic.